michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0023.md

 - adj: morally excellent
 - adj: in a state of sexual virginity
 ### Family
-virtuous: virtuosity, virtuousest, virtuously, virtuousness+;virtue: virtues, virtuous;virtuosity: virtuosities
+- virtuous: virtuosity, virtuousest, virtuously, virtuousness+
+- virtue: virtues, virtuous
+- virtuosity: virtuosities
 ### Examples
 - "The Stop Slavery Award wants to start a virtuous circle by proving that corporations play a key role in the fight against slavery," she added.
 - The hustle and stress of the holidays can throw even the most virtuous eaters off course.